 How to Evict (Process)

-Step 1 – The first thing a landlord must do is provide requisite notice to the tenant of the violation and the intent to seek redress in court if tenant fails to make the changes required, the payments required or fails o move out as directed.
+Step 1 – The first thing a landlord must do is provide requisite notice to the tenant of the violation and the intent to seek redress in court if tenant fails to make the changes required, the payments required or fails to move out as directed.
 A landlord can use this form to notify tenant making sure that he or she provides the correct time period for tenant to respond upon receiving notice.
-Standard Notice to Quit for All Eviction Types

-Step 3 – Tenant will have ten days to answer after receiving the complaint.
-If tenant doesn’t answer, landlord may receive a default judgment from the court.
-If tenant does answer, the court will set a hearing within 20 days.
+Step 3 – Tenant will have ten (10) days to Answer after receiving the complaint (View Guide to Answer an Eviction).
+If tenant doesn’t answer, landlord may receive a Judgment from the court.
+If tenant does answer, the court will set a hearing within 20 days after the landlord files a Request.